KnutSv/Craft-flextable/README.md

 ## Features

-* Edit tables like in Excel or other spreadsheet programs, enter creates a new line, tab adds a new columns
+* Edit tables like in Excel or other spreadsheet programs, enter creates a new line, tab adds a new column
 * Creates accessible tables with table headers and table caption

 ## Templating